 An introduction to the study of medical terms that brings to life the language of medicine.
 This course will help students develop an understanding of how to communicate fluently in a healthcare setting.
 This course will explain medical terms in the context of the anatomy and physiology of different body systems as well as how the body works in health and disease.
-This course does not include a laboratory.
 (Spring, even years)